Teradata/dlispy/README.md

 Parser for DLIS-files (Digital Log Interchange Standard), a binary format for Well Log Data, described by [RP66 Version 1](http://w3.energistics.org/rp66/v1/Toc/main.html)

 # Scope
-This parser can handle the both the visiable envolope and logical format of RP66 version 1 which means as long as it is a DLIS file end up on a computer/server, this parser should be able to read and parse it.
+This parser can handle the both the visible envolope and logical format of RP66 version 1 which means as long as it is a DLIS file end up on a computer/server, this parser should be able to read and parse it.
 However, it is in a disk tape, this parser will Not be able to parse it.
 Most of format defined in standard has been coverred, for example
 -   Logical file and multiple logical files in a single DLIS file
 -   EFLR (both public EFLR and private EFLR) and IFLR (FData, EoF and NOFORM IFLR)